-Applicants for this program must be able to live in their own home or the home of a relative, and qualify for Minnesota's Medical Assistance (Medicaid).
-Waiver applicants must be eligible to receive home care services from Medical Assistance, which has both medical and financial qualifiers.
+Applicants for this program must be able to live in their own home or the home of a relative and have the capacity to direct their own care (or authorize someone else to do it for them).
+In addition, applicants must qualify for Minnesota's Medical Assistance (Medicaid), specifically they must be eligible to receive home care services from Medical Assistance, which has both medical and financial qualifiers.

 Individuals must also demonstrate a need for assistance with their activities of daily living, such as bathing, grooming, eating, mobility, and / or toileting.
 They must be living at home or willing to move from a nursing home into a family home.

 Financially, Medical Assistance has many different criteria, depending on the group that the applicant is in.
-As of 7/1/16 until 6/30/17, elderly (65 and up) residents can have monthly income up to $990 and couples can have no more than $1337.
-The income limits are approximately 20% lower for individuals who intend to qualify for Medical Assistance through deducting their medical services from their income.
+As of 7/1/17 until 6/30/18, elderly (65 and up) residents can have monthly income up to $1,005 and couples can have no more than $1,354.
+(These figures are equivalent to 100% of the Federal Poverty Guideline) The income limits are approximately 20% lower for individuals who intend to qualify for Medical Assistance through deducting their medical services from their income.

-A "countable asset" limit also exists that excludes necessary items, such as a home, car, and some personal sentimental items, such as wedding rings.
-The 2017 asset limit is $3,000 for a single applicant.
+A "countable asset" limit also exists that excludes necessary items, such as a home, household furnishings, a car, clothing, and some personal sentimental items, such as wedding rings.
+The 2018 asset limit is $3,000 for a single applicant.
 Married applicants have a $6,000 limit, if both spouses are seeking Medicaid coverage simultaneously.